pharo-open-documentation/pharo-wiki/General/Glossary.md

 ## Super
 Super is the [receiver](#receiver) of a [message](#message) an object send to itself, but on the contrary of [self](#self), the method lookup will start in the superclass of a receiver.
 Super is a unique way for the class to add behavior to the inherited methods and not just replace them.

+## Traits
+Traits are pure units of behavior that can be composed to form classes or other traits.
+The trait composition mechanism is an alternative to multiple or mixin inheritance in which the composer has full control over the trait composition.
+It enables more reuse than single inheritance without introducing the drawbacks of multiple or mixin inheritance.
+A page dedicated to traits is available [here](Traits.md).

 ## Unary message
 An unary message is a [message](#message) where only the [receiver](#receiver) of the message will be involved, which is the reason it is call unary.
 This means that the message will have no argument.
 For example, `#factorial` is an unary message that will only involve the number receiving the message.